Terms of Business

 3 Service User obligations

-3.1 During the Term, the Company agrees to supply Services, and the Service User agrees to purchase the Services on the terms set out in these Terms of Business.
+3.1 During the Term, the Company agrees to provide Standard Services, and the Service User agrees to purchase the Standard Services on the terms set out in these Terms of Business.

 3.2 The Service User shall, at all times and in all respects: